CHILD & YOUTH DIABETES

 Child & Youth Diabetes Strategy – Virtual Learning and Connecting Series

-This series will be quarterly, and each episode will feature different speaker(s) on topics related to health and Indigenous communities.
-The goal of the series is to inform participants from various sectors about Indigenous communities and their relationships with health and wellness, as well as with chronic disease like diabetes.
+Each episode of this series features different speakers on topics related to health and Indigenous communities, with a goal to share with and inform participants about Indigenous communities’ concepts of health and wellness, as well as chronic diseases like diabetes.

-Meetings through this series will foster and encourage relationships between speakers, foundation and nonprofit leaders, as well as researchers and policy makers who are looking at working with and better supporting Indigenous communities.
+Meetings through this series foster and encourage relationships between speakers, communities, foundations and nonprofit leaders, health workers, knowledge keepers, researchers, and policy-makers to work with and better support Indigenous communities.

 Episode 4: Innovative Approaches to First Nations Wellness – November 23, 2023

 David Gill, a retired National Team athlete and First Nations Health promotion specialist, presents on high-impact, community-centred initiatives designed to foster health and well-being within First Nations communities, including the Ancestors’ Challenge and The Great Portage.
-Register here!
+(Recording available here)

 Episode 3: Indigenous Birth Helpers – October 12, 2023